ndench/ndench.github.io/_posts/2018-08-05-my-journey-with-terraform-part-2.md

 The best thing I took away from this was that Terraform makes it so easy for anyone to pick up and learn your infrastructure.
-Everything is already documented in Terraform code, everytime we scripted something, we could delete hundreds of lines from our wiki docs and replace it with a few dot points about how to run the script.
-Using Terraform might seem scary at first, but it's a lot less scary than manually clicking around the AWS Console which makes in incredibly hard to undo a mistake because you might forget what you changed.
+Everything is already documented in Terraform code, everytime we scripted something, we could delete hundreds of lines from our manual documentation and replace it with a few dot points about how to run the script.
+Using Terraform might seem scary at first, but it's a lot less scary than manually clicking around the AWS Console which makes it incredibly hard to undo a mistake because you might forget what you changed.
 If you break something with Terraform, you can easily see what's changed and fix it in a few minutes.

 Another incredibly valuable part of Terraform is reduction of human errors.
 During a disaster, we know that we'll make typos and miss thing due to the high stress situation.
-By removing humans from the recovery process, it would be much less stressful for us.
+By removing humans from the recovery process, it is much less stressful.

 By this point Terraform had cemented itself a place in my heart, and my hatred of manually building infrastructure had stated to grow.
 However I still wasn't 100% confident in my ability and was unaware of how to migrate existing resources into Terraform.

-In the next part I'll talk about when I started my new job and decided that our entire production infrastructe had to me managed with Terraform.
+In the next part I'll talk about when I started my new job and decided that our entire production infrastructure had to be managed with Terraform.